Trump's tariffs: What they are and how they will work

 Q: DO OTHER COUNTRIES HAVE HIGHER TARIFFS THAN THE UNITED STATES?

-Most key US trading partners do not have significantly higher average tariffs.
+Most key U.S. trading partners do not have significantly higher average tariffs.
 According to an analysis by Greg Daco at Oxford Economics, U.S. tariffs on imported goods, adjusted for trade volumes, average 2.4 percent, above Japan's 2 percent and just below the 3 percent for the European Union and 3.1 percent for Canada.

 The comparable figures for Mexico and China are higher: Both have higher duties that top 4 percent.